-She left the Pacific Northwest and headed back East for a night talk show all her own.
-That landed her a full time gig with CBS SportsLine radio in Fort Lauderdale.
-She was too far from home and headed back to Seattle to do weekends at KJR Sports Radio and a morning show on KJR-FM.
-It wasn't home enough so she went south to the Central Coast of California where she first volunteered for the American Red Cross (ARC) during the Hurricane Katrina and Rita recovery efforts in Louisiana.
-Most recently Silas worked as a fill-in talk show host for ESPN Radio at the national level, also doing an afternoon show on a local ESPN Radio affiliate.
-She has spent the last fifteen seasons as the Public Address Announcer for the Cal Poly men's baseball team while continuing her volunteer work for the ARC.
-She is now the Radio and TV play-by-play voice for Allan Hancock College Football.
-CJ writes, hikes, runs, does Crossfit and plays roller derby with CAL SK8 Roller Derby while living on the Central Coast of California with her dog Independence Day, 'Inde.'
+She left the Pacific Northwest and headed back East for a night talk show, landing her a full-time gig with CBS SportsLine radio in Fort Lauderdale.
+She felt too far from home and decided to head back to Seattle to do weekends at KJR Sports Radio and a morning show on KJR-FM.
+CJ continued moving around and went South to the Central Coast of California where she first volunteered for the American Red Cross (ARC) during the Hurricane Katrina and Rita recovery efforts in Louisiana.